 The Instruction also emphasizes that “all possible criminal, civil, contractual, and administrative remedies are identified to cognizant procurement and command officials and Department of Justice (DOJ) officials, as appropriate, and that appropriate remedies are pursued expeditiously.”

 - There is no doubt that government contractors are subject to increased scrutiny for procurement fraud crimes including SBA 8(a) fraud and corruption.

-- Such allegations and indictments can have a grave impact of contractors and federal employees involved in the procurement process.
+- Consequences of procurement fraud Such allegations and indictments can have a grave impact of contractors and federal employees involved in the procurement process.

 There seems to be a special increase of procurement fraud under the 8 a Program.
 Give the unique statutory power for 8(a) certified companies to get federal government contracts outside of the competitive process; it can be very tempting for large businesses and non 8(a) certified companies to become involved in procurement fraud and corruption schemes.

 Find out more about Criminal Defense for Defrauding SBA Disadvantaged Small Business Program.

 For questions of representation in a government contracts investigation and government procurement fraud schemes, call our white collar business fraud lawyers and procurement fraud criminal defense attorneys, for a free initial consultation.
 1-866-601-5518.